tekcapzule/.github/profile/README.md

-## Your Trusted AI Learning Partner
+## Re-imagine Tech Learning!!!

-Explore a world of possibilities in artificial intelligence through our comprehensive collection of articles, weekly digests, captivating videos, cutting-edge courses, quarterly insights and an exclusive marketplace for AI enthusiasts.
-Gain invaluable insights from industry experts through AI powered mentoring sessions, and stay ahead of the curve in this rapidly evolving field.
-Join our AI learning platform today and embark on an exciting journey towards becoming an AI champion!
+Explore a world of possibilities in emerging technologies including Artificial Intelligence, Metaverse and Web 3.0 through our comprehensive collection of articles, weekly digests, captivating videos, in-depth courses, quarterly insights and an exclusive marketplace for tech enthusiasts.

 <!--